dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 because `(int)` parses as a basic type.
 That would render the parameter type equivalent to `const(int[])`.

-Intuitively, however, unless misleading spaces are inserted between the type constructor and the operning parenthesis, this exception follows mathematical conventions:
+Intuitively, however, unless misleading spaces are inserted between the type qualifier and the operning parenthesis, this exception follows mathematical conventions:
 Normally, mathematicians write “sin&nbsp;2*k*π” with the clear understanding that what the sine function applies to is the whole 2*k*π.
 However, were it written sin(2)*k*π, it is rather clear that the sine function applies only to 2.
 (Notably, WolframAlpha agrees with this notion: [sin 2π](https://www.wolframalpha.com/input/?i=sin+2%CF%80) vs. [sin(2)π](https://www.wolframalpha.com/input/?i=sin%282%29%CF%80))

-D’s type constructors will work like that:
+D’s type qualifiers will work like that:
 In `const int[]`, the `const` applies to everything that comes after it, extending as far to the right as possible, but in `const(int)[]`, the `const` only applies to `int`.